 Calistoga Spa Hot Springs (pictured above).
 This recently updated spa and hotel also offers the traditional mud bath with locally harvested volcanic ash mud.
 You can enjoy natural mineral and steam baths or experience “the Works,” a two-hour combination massage and bath treatment.
-Note that during January the spa is completing a facelift to its bath-house, so these treatments won’t be available again until February.

 Dr. Wilkinson’s Hot Springs Resort.
 This Napa Valley icon was one of the original spas to offer mud baths in Calistoga, and it remains an original today with an authentic mid-century vibe.
 Founded in 1952 by John “Doc” and Edy Wilkinson, it continues to be run by their children, Carolynne and Mark, and maintains the family commitment to health and relaxation.
 Its classic mud treatments include a mud masque with cucumber slices for your eyes, and it offers full 30 or 60 minute massages (longer than at some other spas) and a range of other bodywork methods.